 Professional bleaching: This affordable teeth whitening procedure is offered by dentists.
 Custom trays are made to fit your teeth and are then used to apply a professional grade tooth whitening gel, meaning that it's stronger than anything you can get at home.
 You have to go to the dentist to get your trays made and to receive your brightening gel, but the actual procedure is done in the comfort of your home, sometimes overnight.
 You can ask your dentist about all of your options.

 At-home whitening kits: Whitening kits normally contain a whitening gel and then either mouth trays, or if its more advanced, an LED mouthpiece.
 LED lights accelerate the whitening process and make for longer-lasting results.
-Professional whitening kits like Snow are a great alternative to whitening toothpaste if you want to achieve more noticeable results.
+Professional whitening kits like those offered by Snow are a great alternative to whitening toothpaste if you want to achieve more noticeable results.

 Whitening toothpastes are a good way to remove surface stains but they don’t actually make your teeth any whiter.
 To take your whitening to the next level, try a professional whitening kit like Snow.